 - 1. Effective Date.
-This Agreement shall become effective upon the recording of the Conservation Easement in favor of Grantee in the Official Records of Nevada and Placer Counties (the "Effective Date").
-It is understood and agreed that if for any reason whatsoever the recording of the Conservation Easement does not occur on or before December 31, 2023, this Agreement shall be of no further force or effect and the Parties shall thereupon be released from any obligations under this Agreement. - 2.
-Grant Amount and Payment Terms.
-Effective upon the Effective Date, the Stewardship Council grants One Hundred Sixty-One Thousand One Hundred Dollars (\$161,100) (the "Grant Funds") to Grantee.
+This Agreement shall become effective upon the recording of the Conservation Easement in favor of Grantee in the Official Records of Nevada County (the "Effective Date").
+It is understood and agreed that if for any reason whatsoever the recording of the Conservation Easement does not occur on or before June 30, 2016, this Agreement shall be of no further force or effect and the parties shall thereupon be released from any obligations under this Agreement. - 2.
+Grant.
+Effective upon the Effective Date, the Stewardship Council grants ONE HUNDRED AND FIFTY TWO THOUSAND AND NINE HUNDRED DOLLARS (\$152,900) (the "Grant Funds") to Grantee to be used solely for the following purposes: - a.
+One Hundred and Forty Two Thousand and Nine Hundred Dollars (\$142,900) of the Grant Funds shall be used to implement conservation easement monitoring as described in Sections 3 and 4 below (the "Monitoring Funds"). - b.
+Ten Thousand Dollars (\$10,000) of the Grant Funds shall be used for conservation easement defense and enforcement costs as described in Section 5 below (the "Defense and Enforcement Funds"). - 3.
+Use of Grant Funds.
 The Grant Funds shall be payable to Grantee within thirty (30) days of the Effective Date.
 Grantee will use the Grant Funds for the purposes described in this Agreement and for no other purpose without the prior written consent of the Stewardship Council.
-The Stewardship Council reserves the right to require the total or partial return of Grant Funds in the event Grantee fails to comply with the terms and conditions of this Agreement. - 3.
-Grant Restrictions.
-The use of the Grant Funds shall be restricted as follows: - a.
-No less than Seventy-Five Thousand Five Hundred and Fifty Dollars (\$75,550) of the Grant Funds shall be deposited into a non-wasting endowment restricted solely for the purpose of funding Grantee's costs for the stewardship and monitoring of conservation easements on the Watershed Properties (the "Monitoring and Stewardship Endowment Funds").
-The types of allowable expenditures of these funds is described in Section 5 and 6 below. - b.
-Ten Thousand Dollars (\$10,000) of the Grant Funds shall be restricted to the legal defense and enforcement of conservation easements held by Grantee, including, but not limited to, the conservation easements established on the Watershed Properties (the "Defense and Enforcement Funds").
-The types of allowable expenditures of these funds is described in Section 8 below. - c.
-The remainder of the Grant Funds shall be restricted for the purpose of funding Grantee's costs for the stewardship and monitoring of any conservation easements held by Grantee, including but not limited to the conservation easements on the Watershed Properties (the "General Monitoring and Stewardship Funds").
-Grantee may use the General Monitoring and Stewardship Funds to monitor any of its conservation easements as long as Grantee meets its obligations as described in Section 5 below.
+The Stewardship Council reserves the right to require the total or partial return of Grant Funds in the event Grantee fails to comply with the terms and conditions of this Agreement. - a.
+Grantee may "pool" the Monitoring Funds with other funds Grantee uses for monitoring of other conservation easements held by Grantee and Grantee may use the Monitoring Funds to monitor any of its conservation easements as long as Grantee meets its obligations as described in Section 4 below. - b.
+Within thirty (30) days of receipt of funds, Grantee will provide the Stewardship Council with evidence of deposit of (1) the Monitoring Funds into an account which shall be restricted to the stewardship and monitoring of conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property; and (2) the Defense and Enforcement Funds into an account which shall be restricted to the legal defense or enforcement of conservation easements held by the Grantee, including but not limited to the Conservation Easement on the Property.
+The requirement to provide evidence of deposit will be satisfied when Grantee submits to the Stewardship Council the form attached as Exhibit B. - 4.
+Conservation Easement Monitoring.
+From and after the Effective Date, Grantee agrees to conduct regular monitoring of the Property to ensure compliance with the terms of the Conservation Easement.
+Grantee shall conduct on-site monitoring of the Property not less than annually to assess compliance with the terms and conditions of the Conservation Easement and note any material changes to the Property compared to the baseline documentation report and prior monitoring reports.
+Upon written request, the Stewardship Council or its designee shall be permitted to accompany the Grantee on its monitoring visits and to receive a copy of any monitoring report prepared by Grantee.
+Permissible uses of Monitoring Funds shall include: